UConn Huskies women's basketball: 2022–2023: Final Four Record Streak Ends

 UConn finished their regular season with an overall record of 26–5 and a conference record of 18–2.
 They won the Big East regular season championship and were the top seed in the conference tournament.
 Azzi Fudd and Caroline Ducharme, who both missed a significant part of the regular season due to injury, returned in time for the Big East tournament, and with the UConn squad healthy for the first time since its first games, the Huskies methodically notched three consecutive wins to emerge as tournament champions, getting the automatic bid to the 2023 NCAA women's basketball tournament.
-In the NCAA tournament, UConn was awarded a #2 seed and advanced to their 29th consecutive Sweet Sixteen with wins over #15 seeded Vermont and #7 seeded Baylor.
-However, they lost to #3 seeded Ohio State in the regional semifinals, 73–61.
+In the NCAA tournament, UConn was awarded a #2 seed and advanced to their 29th consecutive Sweet Sixteen with wins over #15 seed Vermont and #7 seed Baylor.
+However, they lost to #3 seed Ohio State in the regional semifinals, 73–61.
 This was the first time that the Huskies failed to make the Final Four since 2007, and was also the first time they had failed to reach the Elite Eight since 2005.
 UConn finished their season with a 31–6 record.

-With most of their roster either injured or in-development during the season, the Huskies relied heavily on several players for the first time.
-Nika Mühl, the team's new point guard, set a UConn single-season record with 284 assists.
-Aaliyah Edwards was the team's leading scorer and a third team All-American.
-Lopez Sénéchal and Dorka Juhász, who had both transferred from other schools in the previous two years, put up solid numbers, as did Aubrey Griffin, who had missed the previous season.